project-yue/ustage/README.md

 ##How to use this project:
 You must have installed NodeJS onto your computer.

-<p>In terminal, cd to the project root folder.
+In terminal, cd to the project root folder.
 Execute "npm install".
 Once the module installation completed, enter "node server.js to start the server.
 The final step is to open a browser, and type in "localhost:30000".
-It should bring up this Node application.</p>
+It should bring up this Node application.

+##Random Thoughts
+As redesigning UpStage involves quite strong analysis skills to capture the possible closest approach for the new requirements.
+I initially considered to build a prototype based on an engine.
+Then I found the engine option seems not serving the application in portable devices support.

+I think a mature platform will increasingly shorten the development processes.